Psychological and Brain Sciences majors typically take the following courses in the fall semester of their first year:

 Many of the Humanities are relevant for Psychology and the study of human cognition and behavior, and several types of therapy include the use of the fine arts.
 So you may want to choose your final class this fall in a subject area such as Art, Drama, Music, History, or Media Studies.

 Many Psychological and Brain Sciences majors are preparing for medical school.
 If you are considering it, you may wish to take another science class as your fifth course, such as General Chemistry I and lab (CHEM 103 and CHEM 113).
 Alternatively, though your major does not require it, calculus is needed to apply to med school, so you may opt to take the math placement exam to determine what level of calculus you should take.
+For more information on math placement, please review the Mathematics Department’s placement exam instructions.

 To learn more about the Psychology major, consult the Psychology Department’s website.